OpenReqEU/similarity-detection/README.md

 ### Asynchronous service

-The operations AddReqs, ReqProject, Project and AddReqsAndCompute are asynchronous.
+All operations except ReqClusters, GetResponse, DeleteOrganizationResponses and DeleteDatabase are asynchronous.
 It is necessary to write a server URL as parameter in all of them.
 The outcome of the operation will be returned to that url.
 All these operations follow the same pattern:

     1.The client calls the operation with all necessary parameters 2.The service receives the request and checks the main conditions